-Rutgers Bootcamp Reviews
+Rutgers Coding Bootcamp Reviews

-Reviews for Rutgers coding bootcamp from former students is high.
+Reviews for Rutgers coding bootcamp from former students are high.
 The program has an average rating of 4.54 stars out of 5 on Course Report.
 The bootcamp’s rating on Switchup is way up there, too—the average rating from former students is five out of five stars.
 The students were most impressed with the staff and the curriculum, and they loved the career support they received.

 One reviewer loved the course pace and appreciated the way the instructors kept increasing the challenges to maintain constant pressure and force him to develop teamwork and problem-solving skills.
 Another reviewer found new confidence after taking the course and was particularly excited about developing a strong support network of fellow former students.
 A third highlighted the way that the coursework made her adapt her learning style and develop a diagnostic eye toward issues.

-Rutgers Bootcamp Cost
+Rutgers Coding Bootcamp Cost

-You can pay for your Rutgers bootcamp coding tuition with your G.I.
-Bill, and you should look into a federal aid program called EQUIP, which is designed to help low-income students attend college-hosted bootcamps.
+You can pay for your Rutgers bootcamp coding tuition with your GI Bill, and you should also look into a federal aid program called EQUIP, which is designed to help low-income students attend college-hosted bootcamps.
 Rutgers offers a $500 scholarship to defray costs, and you can choose between a variety of payment plans and financial aid arrangements.

 Perhaps the most important and influential figures in your life, aside from your parents, have been your teachers.
 A good teacher makes their students reach higher and try harder.
 Coding bootcamp instructors have a strong impact on your life, as well, possibly even more of an impact than any other instructor.